Junyi00/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `listc` followed by `setnotec 2 nt/Very friendly!`<br>
-  Sets the 2nd customer's note as "Very friendly!".
+  Sets the 2nd customer's note as `Very friendly!`.

 * `listc` followed by `setnotec 2 nt/`<br>
   Removes the 2nd customer's note.

 * `findc Betsy` followed by `setnotec 1 nt/Vegetarian`<br>
-  Sets the 1st customer's note as "Vegetarian" in the results of the `findc` command.
+  Sets the 1st customer's note as `Vegetarian` in the results of the `findc` command.
   ![result for 'setnotec 1 nt/Vegetarian'](images/setnotecBetsyResult.png)

 </div>